 2020-2022 this led us to working with curators from across the film and culture spectrum, 32 different series that brought together myriad films ranging from archival to contemporary, documentary to fiction, workshops and education programmes, a symposium, invited guest speakers and guests from across Berlin and beyond.

 We now take all that we learnt from these enriching experiences to construct the new SİNEMA TRANSTOPIA space in Wedding!

-After having been displayed in Timisoara, Cluj and Brasov, BITTER THINGS - Narratives and Memories of Transnational Families moves to the Palatul Culturii Iaşi in Iasi, Romania.
+After having been displayed in Timisoara, Cluj, Brasov and Iasi, BITTER THINGS - Narratives and Memories of Transnational Families moves to the Goethe-Institut in Bucharest, Romania.

 BITTER THINGS – Narratives and Memories of Transnational Families is a research-based exhibition project by bi’bak that explores the impact of labor migration on the notion of motherhood and family from the perspectives of women migrant workers and the children left behind.
 The installation takes the experiences of transnational families from both the past and present as a point of departure and brings narratives together with objects that play a central role within the families.

 Labor migration is worldwide creating new models of the transnational family, which despite geographical distances strives to maintain contact between the separated family members.
 In the time of the recruitment agreements in the 1960s, many parents were forced to leave their children behind since working hours were too demanding to make childcare on the side possible.
 Today it is predominantly migrant workers from Eastern Europe, who have to leave their families to earn a living in wealthier countries.
 Turkey, as a former country of emigration, has in turn become a destination for many workers, especially in the care sector, from Eastern Europe, the Caucasus or the Central Asian region.